VzxPLnHqr/satsodynamics/README.md

 which is included in valid bitcoin blocks.
 There are multiple such interpretations, but here is one that we will start with:

+## Proof of Work is Global and Cumulative
+The idea illustrated briefly in [1] is similar to what we are envisioning here.
+Specifically, when a new block is mined, we want the effect to be such that the security provided by the PoW is applied to all existing UTXOs instantly and in a fashion such that older UTXOs effectively receive "more" than younger UTXOs (this is what ensures that it is more difficult for miners to rewrite an older transaction than a younger transaction.

+Implementing what is contemplated in [1] pre-supposes the notion of "blocks" and uses the "age" of a utxo in blocks (in blocks) as a means for tracking the accumulated PoW to a UTXO.
+Here, on the other hand, we are trying to take a different approach and keep the thermodynamic accounting at the per-transaction level as much as possible.
+If succuessful, the thought is that the approach(es) here might be more scalable and implementable since they rely less on global state.

+### 1. A Naive Implementation

 #### Mining = Work In, Spending = Heat Out.

 1. When a valid bitcoin block, with work requirement `W` is mined, we treat this